Gear and Health

 The Cataraqui Trail runs just north of this picturesque village with many limestone and brick buildings.

-Prince Edward Heights, an abandoned institution for the mentally disabled is here.
+Prince Edward Heights, an abandoned institution for the mentally disabled was situated here.

 Central, south, on the Highway #401 corridor (90 km. from #401 and the don valley in Toronto.)